ahmetkocadogan/BrowserBarcodePrinting/README.md

 # BrowserBarcodePrinting
-Barcode Printer Helper Windows Service From Browser, created specifically for barcode printers
+Barcode Printer Helper Windows Service From Browser, created specifically for zebra barcode printers

 This is a Windows Service application which hosts a web api.